killy971/hpc-coveralls/README.md

 - `1` : the line is fully covered.

 Please also note that there is an [open issue](https://github.com/lemurheavy/coveralls-public/issues/216) on coveralls issue tracker in order to improve this (add support for partial line coverage).

+#### --display-report

+This boolean option prints the raw json coverage report to be sent to coveralls.io.

 #### --dont-send